 Being back in the midwest and neck-deep in 18 credits, it’s easy to remember all the wonderful things I miss about my semester in Europe.
 There are many wonderful parts of living in the United States, don’t get me wrong.
 The two that I missed the most had to be supermarkets and leggings-as-pants (and oh my God did I miss my dryer).
-However, in these nine categories, Europe definitely takes the cake.
+However, in these categories, Europe definitely takes the cake.

 The Drinking Culture (and Age)

 It’s no secret that my friends and I took full advantage of the lowered drinking age in Europe.
 Even without the added excitement of newly legal drinking, the drinking culture in Europe is completely different than the United States.
 In general, it is looked upon more as an experience that is stretched out and enjoyed, compared to the American custom of pounding shots for the purpose of getting hammered.

 First of all, American nightclubs are no match for European nightclubs.
 Not even close.
 We did a pub crawl in almost every city we visited and, even after spending a summer in New York City, I’ve never seen anything like that in the U.S. These nightclubs were enormous, had incredible DJ’s, often strobe lights and were always packed to the ceiling with dancing college kids.
 One of the biggest differences was the way people dressed.
 In the U.S., it’s very common to go to the bars, or even the clubs, dressed very casually.
 In European clubs, everyone was always dressed impeccably, and if you weren’t, you might not get in.